Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 • Report bad tracks: flag wrong tracks, ContentID dodges, or poor quality from the queue.
 Blacklisted videos are excluded from future searches

-• Trash: move audio files (and lyrics) to .trash/ inside your music directory instead of permanently deleting them.
+• Trash: move audio files (and lyrics) to /data/.trash/ instead of permanently deleting them.
 Trashed files can be played and restored from the Trash Bin section at the bottom of the Queue tab

 • Trash bin: lists all trashed files with per-file Play, Restore, and permanent Delete buttons.
 "Empty Trash" clears the lot (admin only).
 Files that fail mismatch or duration checks during download also land here automatically